morganthomas/winning-arguments/winning-arguments.md

 ## Speech acts

 One important concept in the philosophy of language is the distinction between acts of speech, and speech acts.
 This distinction seems to have been first introduced in a systematic way by [J.L.
-Austin, as late as 1962](http://pubman.mpdl.mpg.de/pubman/item/escidoc:2271128:3/component/escidoc:2271430/austin_1962_how-to-do-things-with-words.pdf).
+Austin (1962)](http://pubman.mpdl.mpg.de/pubman/item/escidoc:2271128:3/component/escidoc:2271430/austin_1962_how-to-do-things-with-words.pdf).

- * An **act of speech** (as I define it) is
+ * An **act of speech** is, in other words, the action of speaking.
+ * A **speech act** is an action performed *by* speaking.

 ## Truth